-Maroma is particularly sensitive to environmental issues and is dedicated to help preserve the planet’s natural resources.
+Maroma has a particular sensitivity to environmental issues and a dedication to help preserve the planet’s natural resources.

-- Auroville is one of the first cities to completely offset its electricity use by feeding wind-generated energy into the grid from captive power windmills installed by the Auroville unit Varuna.
-To further this conservation effort, Maroma also generates about 35% of its total required energy from its own solar panels.
+- Auroville is one of the first city to completely offset its electricity use by feeding into the grid wind-generated energy from captive power windmills installed by the Auroville unit Varuna.

 To learn more about Auroville, please visit www.auroville.org.